IBM/opensource-ai-workshop/docs/pre-work/README.md

 ```

 !!! note
     You can save time by starting the model download used for the lab in the background by running `ollama pull granite3.1-dense:8b` in its own terminal.
+You might have to run `ollama serve` first depending on how you installed it.

 ## Installing Visual Studio Code